aakashkh/data-patterns/_posts/azure/2018-12-22-Connection-Azure-Blob.md

 ---
 layout : post
-title : Connect to azure storage (blob) using python subtitle : Connection to Azure Blob and upload/download operations categories : [azure, python]
+title : Connect to azure storage (blob) using python categories : [azure, python]
+tags: [azure, python, blob, azure storage, connect, pandas, blob service]
 ---
+#### Connection to Azure Blob and upload/download operations

 The following code snippets are on creating a connection to Azure Blob Storage using Python with account access key.
 For more details on Azure Blob Storage and generating the access key, visit :